benitomartin/foodscore-code/README.md

 ## :rice: **The Data**

-For this project the Dataset [Food100](http://foodcam.mobi/dataset100.html) from the Food Recognition Research Group (University of Electro-Communications, Tokyo, Japan) was used.
-This Dataset contains a mixture of western and japanese food, 100 different classes and around 12740 photos including 1174 multiple-food photos.
+For this project, the Dataset [Food100](http://foodcam.mobi/dataset100.html) from the Food Recognition Research Group (University of Electro-Communications, Tokyo, Japan) was used.
+This Dataset contains a mixture of Western and Japanese food, 100 different classes and around 12740 photos, including 1174 multiple-food photos.

 ![My Remote Image](https://user-images.githubusercontent.com/116911431/229874089-2a3d3f32-a45f-453d-8eb1-a6270e4c64a6.jpg)

-Additionally the nutrition facts where extracted from the database [FoodData Central](https://fdc.nal.usda.gov/index.html) of the U.S. Department of Agriculture.
+Additionally, the nutrition facts were extracted from the database [FoodData Central](https://fdc.nal.usda.gov/index.html) of the U.S. Department of Agriculture.

 ## :atom: **The Model**

 ### :one: **Data Preparation**

-The dataset is well organized and it can be easily splited into train, validation and test set.
+The dataset is well organized, and it can be easily split into train, validation and test set using `image_dataset_from_directory`.

+### :two: **Data Augmentation**

+Due to some unbalanced classes, data augmentation was implemented.
+The following layers from Tensorflow Keras were used:
+- `RandomFlip`
+- `RandomRotation`
+- `RandomBrightness`
+- `RandomContrast`
+- `RandomZoom`

+Additionally, a layer called `RandomBlurHue` was created to adjust the color hue of RGB images by a random factor and perform Gaussian blur on the images.

-### 2️⃣: **Data Preparation**
+### :three: **Data Training and Evaluation**

-The dataset is well organized and it can be easily splited into train, validation and test set.
+Transfer learning using `ResNet152`was implemented.
+This model has convolutional weights that are trained on ImageNet data, and compared to the other Keras Models, it was the model with the best performance.

+### :four: **Deployment **

+For deployment, the following steps were followed:

+👉 create a prediction API using FastAPI

+👉 create a Docker image containing the environment required to run the code of our API

+👉 push this image to Google Cloud Run so that it runs inside a Docker container that allow people all over the world to use it